Samira1462/employee-mailserver-microservice/README.md

 ## Introduction

 This project showcases how to implement a basic microservices architecture for an employee-related application.
-The "Employee" application generates events when employees are created, and the "Mail Server" application consumes these events to send corresponding email notifications.
+The "Employee" application generates events when employees are created, deleted, and updated and the "Mail Server" application consumes these events to send corresponding email notifications.

 ## Setup